 2. Conflict

-3. Narrative arc
+3. Narrative Arc

 The narrative arc is a line connecting all of the significant turning points in the story.
 The first half of your synopsis should describe this arc’s beginning, middle, and end.
-Although the layers of your plot should be multiple, the hook itself should only contain two parts.
+Although the layers of your plot should be multiple, the hook should only contain two parts.

-Steps to Writing a Book Synopsis
+How to Write a Book Synopsis

 Writing a synopsis isn’t tricky.
 All you need is some time and patience.
 Here are ten steps to help you write an excellent summary:

-1. Choose a genre
+1. Choose a Genre

-2. Create a list of potential titles
+2. Create a List of Potential Titles

 After choosing a genre:

-- Brainstorm potential titles for your book.
+1. Brainstorm potential titles for your book

-- Find inspiration
+4. Find inspiration

 You might be surprised at where you find ideas for your synopsis.
 Look through old novels, magazines, newspapers, and even websites.

-3. Start with the plot.
+3. Start With the Plot

-4. Add details
+4. Add Details

-5. Outline the plot
+5. Outline the Plot

-6. Fill in the blanks
+6. Fill in the Blanks

 As you go along, fill in any gaps in your outline.
 You don’t necessarily have to use every word in your strategy; however, you should ensure that each sentence flows logically.